 The metro shuttle are free buses that run regularly across Manchester between the rail stations, car parks, shopping areas and businesses.
 This hop on service is funded by Manchester city council and is a great ‘free’ way of getting around the city centre.

-27. Centre for Chinese Contemporary Art
+27. Check Out the Exhibitions at the Centre for Chinese Contemporary Art

 Now 30 years old, the Centre for Chinese Contemporary Art provides a platform for the Chinese artistic community in the UK.
 The Centre has a varied and innovative programme of exhibitions and has featured some great artists over the years.
 As well as the inspiring displays, the Centre also hosts a range of informative talks, sessions and workshops – many of which are free!
 This year is extra special and will see some great events planned to celebrate the Centre’s 30th birthday including exhibitions from several world renowned Chinese contemporary artists.

 Address: Market Buildings, Thomas St, Northern Quarter, Manchester, M4 1EU,